yxonic/fret/README.md

-# repe
+# fret
-REProducible Experimental environment
+Framework for Reproducible ExperimenTs